 In more recent times the pressure was from fabrics and products which were massed produced in low-cost countries.
 Where low wages and material costs were used to squeeze Irish linen producers on price.
 This put many of them out of business.

-Irish linen fought back, its unique qualities of comfort, drape and its distinctive appearance kept it a niche in the luxury market, and its unique physical properties maintained its use in the clothing market and industrial textiles.
+Irish linen fought back, its genuinely unique qualities of comfort, drape and its distinctive appearance kept it a niche in the luxury market, and its unique physical properties maintained its use in the clothing market and industrial textiles.
 These advantages were well backed up by the confirmed quality, and the confidence and equity established in the Irish linen brand.
 The producers that remained stopped trying to compete on price alone and tried to give their customers an excellent fast service, and more what they wanted in the way of quality, design, and order quantities.

 In the latter part of the 20th century there were increased efforts to promote linen to the apparel trade.
 At this time there was a growing reaction against the synthetic fibres, as they had been probably over used for apparel in the 1960’s.
 Natural products had been more and more replaced by synthetic substitutes which in spite of their attractive appearance and functionality carried the difficulty of disposal and long-term damage to the environment.
 As well as the comfort issues, not present with natural fabrics.
 In the 1970’s the promotional work started to pay dividends, and by the late 1980’s linen was in general use in the top of the range apparel in most countries in the developed world.
 Linen in apparel was by now far outstripping its traditional household textiles and industrial sectors.